Michael Harris II Preview, Player Props: Braves vs. Dodgers

 - Harris II has 22 doubles, three triples, 13 home runs and 25 walks while batting .290.

-- Among the qualified hitters in MLB, his batting average ranks 14th, his on-base percentage ranks 61st, and he is 47th in the league in slugging.
+- Among qualified batters in MLB action, his batting average ranks 15th, his on-base percentage ranks 62nd, and he is 53rd in the league in slugging.

-- Harris II is batting .429 with one homer during his last outings and is riding a five-game hitting streak.
+- Harris II is batting .381 with one homer during his last games and is riding a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.